mitmedialab/prg-raise-playground/README.md

     };

     myReporter (args) {
-        // This message contains ICU placeholders, not Scratch placeholders const message = formatMessage({
+        const message = formatMessage({
             id: 'myReporter.result',
             defaultMessage: 'Letter {LETTER_NUM} of {TEXT} is {LETTER}.',
             description: 'The text template for the "myReporter" block result' });

-        // Note: this implementation is not Unicode-clean; it's just here as an example. const result = args.TEXT.charAt(args.LETTER_NUM);
+        const result = args.TEXT.charAt(args.LETTER_NUM);

         return message.format({